 - Post highlights of the meeting with a suggestion to call you for more information.

 - Establish an SEC corner on your community bulletin board to post information distributed at the SEC meetings.

 - Discuss council business at your department meetings.

 - Promote the SEC website as a valuable information resource.

 All SEC members are expected to serve as a representative on at least two committees with one being an SEC committee.
-Committee members are responsible for the flow of information back to your constituents and to the SEC committee at large.
-Committee work is vital to the ongoing program of the SEC council.
+Committee members are responsible for the flow of information back to their constituents and to the SEC committee at large.
+Committee work is vital to the ongoing program of the SEC Council.
 Refer to the SEC website and the bylaws for specific committee information.

-Inform your supervisor of your election to SEC.
+Inform your supervisor of your election to the SEC.
 Always keep your supervisor fully informed of SEC activities during work hours.
-As stated in the SEC bylaws, the UAM and approved by the President of The University, council members are allowed a reasonable period of time (eight hours per month) to attend SEC council meetings, functions and to conduct council business.
+As stated in the SEC bylaws, the UAM, and approved by the President of The University, council members are allowed a reasonable period (eight hours per month) to attend SEC council meetings, and functions and to conduct council business.
 A leave slip is required for this time.
 On the leave slip check the "other" box on the leave request form and note "Administrative leave for SEC meeting" in the remarks section.